beckym223/manual_work/E6_long_edited.md

-Not only is the direct effect of the productivity shock z removed but also the indirect effects of z on the individual employment shocks e.18 In
-18 This is a linear illustration of the more generally  defined procedure described in Krusell and Smith (1999).  this particular application, removing the vari- ance of the aggregate shock is estimated to reduce the standard deviation of the individual employment shocks by 16 percent.19
+Not only is the direct effect of the productivity shock z removed but also the indirect effects of z on the individual employment shocks e.18 In this particular application, removing the vari- ance of the aggregate shock is estimated to reduce the standard deviation of the individual employment shocks by 16 percent.19